IzzyBoop/izzyboop.github.io/_posts/2025-11-21-Get gud with mac monitor.md

 ### The AppleScript

-This is the payload that pulls down three separate files then concatenates them into `app.asar`, which is used to replace a file within a legitimate Ledger Live install on a target host.
+This is the payload that pulls down three separate files then concatenates them into `app.asar`, which is used to replace a file within a legitimate Ledger Live crypto wallet install on a target host.

 The AppleScript used in DigitStealer: